dleewo/kubernetes-the-hard-way-bare-metal/docs/03-compute-resources.md

 ## Configuring SSH Access

 SSH will be used to configure the controller and worker instances.
-Be sure to insatll and configure SSH on each server.
+Be sure to install and configure SSH on each server.
 It is also recommendeded that you use SSH keys to make the use of ssh a lot easier.
-Setting up the use of SSH keys is beyond hte scope of this document, but there are many guies on how to do that on the internet.
+Setting up the use of SSH keys is beyond the scope of this document, but there are many guides on how to do that on the internet.

 Next: [Provisioning a CA and Generating TLS Certificates](04-certificate-authority.md)